 \subsection{Liquid velocity fluctuations}

 The PDFs of the normalized horizontal and vertical liquid velocity fluctuation with varying $b$ are shown in \Fig{fig:hist}.
 For $b=\infty$, our results agree with the earlier studies on pseudo-turbulence \citep{risso_legendre_2010,risso_pdf_2016,pandey_2020}: the PDF of the horizontal component shows exponential behaviour and the PDF of the vertical component has a Gaussian core and is positively skewed.
 The presence of external stirring dramatically alters the PDFs as they tend to a Gaussian distribution with decreasing $b$ (increasing $\Rey$).
-Indeed, in Fig.~\ref{fig:hist}(b,inset) we verify that $\langle u_h^2 \rangle \sim \langle u_z^2 \rangle$ on increasing $b$ confirming that the stirring makes the flow homogeneous and isotropic.
+Indeed, in {\subfig{fig:hist}{a,inset}} we verify that $\langle u_h^2 \rangle \sim \langle u_z^2 \rangle$ on {decreasing} $b$ confirming that the stirring makes the flow isotropic.
 This is consistent with earlier experimental observations on turbulent bubbly flows \citep{vivek_2016,almeras2017}.